tradingview/lightweight-charts/docs/customization.md

 ## Time Axis

-Time axis (time scale) is a horizontal scale at the bottom of the chart, used to display different time units.
+Time axis (time scale) is a horizontal scale at the bottom of the chart that displays the time of bars.

 [timescale.md](https://github.com/tradingview/lightweight-charts/blob/master/docs/timescale.md) contains a full description of time scale options and API methods to customize and adjust the time axis.